Report

 Cybersecurity audits and self-assessments encompass a broader evaluation of an organization's cyber controls, practices, and compliance.
 They can be conducted internally or by independent auditors.
 The objective is to examine an organization's cybersecurity posture against various standards and to expose risk areas that need to be invested in more.

-Several of these assessments overlap, but each involves at least some unique component that will give your organization fresh insights into its cyber risk preparedness levels.
-Again, the assessment you choose depends on the information you want to have when the evaluation is complete.
+Several of these cybersecurity assessments overlap, but each involves at least some unique level of detail that gives stakeholders fresh insights into their company’s cyber risk preparedness posture.
+Again, the assessment chosen should depend on the type of information necessary for carrying out subsequent action plans.

-Taking into account a business’s characteristics and customized cyber environment (including its framework compliance levels) and then combined with thousands of external global intelligence data points, leading financial CRQ platforms like Kovrr’s can reveal insights such as:
+Taking into account a business’s characteristics and customized cyber environment (including its framework compliance levels), along with initial assessment results, and then combining these details with thousands of external global intelligence data points, leading financial CRQ platforms like Kovrr’s can reveal information an assessment alone cannot such as:

 Likelihood of Event Type, Attack Vector Exploitation, and Respective Losses

-A financial CRQ breaks down how likely specific events will impact your organization.
-For instance, due to your unique cyber environment, your company might face a 78% chance of experiencing a data breach in the upcoming year.
-Moreover, leveraging cyber insurance claims, the platform can reveal precisely the monetary implications of that specific event (e.g., $900k).
+A financial CRQ assessment breaks down how likely it is that specific events will impact an organization.
+For instance, due to its unique cyber environment, a cloud entertainment company might face a 78% chance of experiencing a data breach in the upcoming year that costs $900 thousand.
+With privileged access to portfolio-level cyber insurance claims, Kovrr’s CRQ platforms offer the most accurate financial forecasting available in the cyber risk space.

-Similarly, financial CRQ models like Kovrr’s can offer insights into which attack vectors are most likely to be exploited.
-An enterprise may discover it has an 8% chance of becoming a victim of a cyber event due to phishing and that this incident can potentially cause $100k in damages.
+Similarly, financial CRQ models offer insights into which attack vectors are most likely to be exploited.
+For instance, with cyber risk quantification an enterprise may discover it has an 8% chance of becoming a victim of a cyber event due to phishing and that this incident can potentially cause $100k in damages.
+With this drilled-down, scenario-based information, cybersecurity leaders can establish data-driven action plans that address their organization’s most pressing risks.

 Average Annual Loss and Probable Maximum Loss Scenarios

-A financial CRQ assessment incorporates a wide range of data to reveal two crucial metrics: the Average Annual Loss (AAL) and the Probable Maximum Loss scenarios (PML).
+A financial CRQ assessment incorporates a wide range of data to reveal two crucial cyber risk management metrics: the Average Annual Loss (AAL) and the Probable Maximum Loss scenarios (PML).
 The Average Annual Loss represents the expected monetary loss an organization should prepare for, considering its current cybersecurity program.

-AAL and PML help organizations understand whether their current risk levels (and financial impact) align with their risk appetite.
-If the AAL and PML exceed their preferred appetite, it would indicate a need to adjust cybersecurity measures.
-These metrics allow executives to decide whether to invest more in cost-effective mitigation initiatives or transfer the risk to an insurer.
+AAL and PML help organizations understand whether their current risk levels (and financial impact) align with their risk appetite, tolerance, and benchmark levels.
+If the AAL and PML exceed the decision-makers' preferred levels, it would indicate a need to allocate more resources to the cybersecurity department.
+These metrics also equip executives to make more informed decisions about risk management strategies, such as whether to invest more in cost-effective mitigation initiatives or transfer the risk to an insurer.

-Organizations can leverage this information to improve incident detection and response processes.
-If the expected event duration is longer than its industry peers or leads to more downtime than the organization can afford, security teams may decide to invest additional resources into tools that reduce response times.
+inoperable should users be locked out of the system.
+Cyber risk management teams can leverage this information to improve incident detection and response processes.
+If the expected outage duration is greater than that of industry peers or leads to more downtime than the organization can afford, stakeholders may decide it's worth it to invest additional resources into tools that reduce response times.

 Compliance Analysis and Upgrade ROI